wpkc/silence-between-songs/README.md

 MediaMonkey Script: Adds a configurable length of silence between songs.

-Note: The functionality of this script is now built-in to the Cortina plug-in.
+<em>Note: The functionality of this script is now built-in to the Cortina plug-in.
 Development and support for this plug-in has been discontinued.
-Please use the Cortina plug-in instead.
+Please use the Cortina plug-in instead.</em>

 Installation: